FRAM offers public transport by bus, express boat and ferry in Møre and Romsdal.

 School day and school holiday

 For some bus departures, there might be a different service on a school day than school holiday.
 It will be marked in the timetable.
-You can find information about the school calendar here (school schedule).

 If you use the FRAM app and travel planner to find timetable information, you do not need to think about this.
 Simply said.